Holiday Campaigns We Sleighed

 Email Acquisition: We have, for the last year actually, run an email acquisition campaign offering a chance to win a free bundle of items in exchange for an email address.
 This is all done automatically through the Lead Generation objective, and these emails load directly into our CRM so we can start email marketing to them.
 Pretty snazzy hey?
 We saw an CPR of around $0.30 with these efforts, and have driven over 35,000 emails this year.

-Black Friday Cyber Monday Campaign: We knew this would when sales usually skyrocket, so we built a campaign to advertise our 15% discount to targeted audiences.
+Black Friday Cyber Monday Campaign: We knew this was when sales usually skyrocket, so we built a campaign to advertise our 15% discount to targeted audiences.
 We put a decent budget here of $4500, and were able to drive $130k in revenue with that, or a 28.87 ROAS (return on ad spend).
 Not bad right?
 But just wait….

 Ongoing Conversions: We usually have an ad campaign running that is pretty generic, and features creative that talks about our FREE SHIPPING and the area of our site that sells discounted items, and it always does well, usually hitting about a 150 ROAS, with a CPR of about $8.
 Leading up to and during the holiday season, we ran this campaign (not during our BFCM sale) and drove $180k in revenue with $2500 spend, equating to a 73.63 ROAS.